-Check for \$200 entrance fee should be made payable to: Rotary District 7430 This fee covers the costs of the prizes awarded to the students at the regional and district levels.
+\$200 check should be made payable to: Rotary District 7430, Memo: 4 Way Test Speech Contest This fee covers the costs of the prizes awarded to the students at the regional and district levels.
 Note that the Entry Form will not be processed without payment.